7pranayama

 • Then put your left foot on the right foot and keep your left arm straight up.
 Now focus your attention on the fingers of the left hand.

-• After remaining in this posture for some time, gradually become normal.
+• After remaining in this posture for some time, it gradually becomes normal.

 Conclusion